vjrantal/vjrantal.github.io/_posts/2017-04-11-high-availability-java-hosting-in-azure-using-service-fabric.md

 # Workaround to allow UDP routing

+Update: This workaround should not be needed anymore, because support for UDP endpoints was [added in the 5.7 release](https://github.com/Azure/service-fabric-issues/issues/208#issuecomment-323469390).

 Currently, the Service Fabric configuration [doesn't allow defining](https://github.com/Azure/service-fabric-issues/issues/208#issuecomment-289795833) an endpoint as UDP endpoint.
 For this reason, there needs to be a one-time manual configuration change after deployment of the app to allow UDP load balancing:

 ![Allow UDP load balancing]({{site.baseurl}}/images/allow-udp-load-balancing.png)